rubymonsters/webapps-for-beginners/source/05-html.md

 the information that is provided by defining the **semantic structure** of a document (as opposed to its visual representation).

-For example, one could apply different "themes", as in, styles to the same HTML page depending on people's preferences, or depending on the device this website is displayed on (e.g. desktop browser windows versus mobile devices).
+For example, one could apply different "themes", as in styles, to the same HTML page depending on people's preferences, or depending on the device this website is displayed on (e.g. desktop browser windows versus mobile devices).